espressomd/espresso/doc/sphinx/part.rst

     # or
     s.virtual_sites=VirtualSitesOff()

-By default, :class:`espressomd.virtual_sites.VirtualSitesOff` is selected. the `have_velocity` attribute determines, whether or not the velocity of virtual sites is calcualted, which carries a performance cost.
+By default, :class:`espressomd.virtual_sites.VirtualSitesOff` is selected.
+This means that virtual particles are not touched during integration. the `have_velocity` attribute determines, whether or not the velocity of virtual sites is calcualted, which carries a performance cost.

+.. _Rigid arrangements of particles:

 Rigid arrangements of particles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The relative implementation of virtual sites allows for the simulation
 of rigid arrangements of particles.
-It can be used, , for extended
+It can be used, for extended
 dipoles and raspberry-particles, but also for more complex
 configurations.
 Position and velocity of a virtual site are obtained
 from the position and orientation of exactly one non-virtual particle,